 However, the concept of cloth diapers is simple.
 All cloth diapers, whatever type, have two components - an absorbent layer and a waterproof layer.
 The difference lies in how these layers are built.
 Some offer removable inserts for absorbency, while in others, it is built in.

 We asked Pallavi Utagi, the Founder and CEO of cloth diaper brand SuperBottoms about why new parents should consider switching to cloth diapers.
 Here is what she had to say.

-“Indians, traditionally, have used only cloth for diapering their babies in the form of langots (nappies).
+"Indians, traditionally, have used only cloth for diapering their babies in the form of langots (nappies).
 However, these are quite inconvenient to manage as they must be changed after every pee.
 Disposable diapers, on the other hand, are made of plastic and chemicals.
-A study conducted by Toxic Links in September 2020 found presence of harmful phthalates in the popular diapers in India, which could lead to long term side effects on babies.
+A study conducted by Toxic Links in September 2020 found the presence of harmful phthalates in the popular diapers in India, which could lead to long-term side effects on babies.
 Cloth diapers of today are made of 100% cloth with no harmful chemicals.
-They offer all the benefits of disposable diapers like long hour absorbency, dry feel to the baby and are waterproofed.
-Being washable and reusable, they are very economical as compared to the regular diapers and are eco-friendly, too.
-Essentially, cloth diapers offer the best of cotton langots as well as regular disposable diapers.”
+They offer all the benefits of disposable diapers like long-hour absorbency, dry feel to the baby, and are waterproof.
+Being washable and reusable, they are very economical as compared to regular diapers and are eco-friendly, too.
+Essentially, cloth diapers offer the best of cotton langots as well as regular disposable diapers."

 Thinking of going for cloth diapers for your baby?
 Let's have quick look at the pros and cons of cloth diapers when compared to disposable ones.